Koredotcom/koredotai-docs/docs/platform/instructions/ja/latest/Actions/goHighLevel.md

 **Pre-authorize the Integration**

  To make the integration process smoother for customers, you can pre-authorize it by providing the necessary authorization credentials to obtain the access token.

+ To make the integration process smoother for customers, you can pre-authorize it by providing the necessary authorization credentials to obtain the access token.

 **OAuth - Custom**